Orin-beep/HOTSPOT/README.md

 # Prepare the database
 ## Download the database
-To prepare the database, you can simply use this bash scripts:
+To prepare the database, you can simply use this bash script:
 ```
 sh prepare_db.sh
 ```
-To be sure that the `database/` folder is placed in HOTSPOT's main directory.
+To be sure that the downloaded `database/` folder is placed in HOTSPOT's main directory.
+Otherwise, you have to use option `--dbdir` to specify the database path when running `preprocessing.py` and `HOTSPOT.py`.

-## Download the pretrained models
+## Download the pre-trained models
 The database of HOTSPOT will occupy a large storage space (45G) because of the magnitude of the full plasmid taxonomy tree.
 To